overhide/remotestorage-tutorial/README.md

-Let me describe what I did to make this address of `0xd6106c445A07a6A1caF02FC8050F1FDe30d7cE8b` availalble to this Web component, and hopefully this will make sense for when you want to add your own.
+Let me describe what I did to make this address of `0xd6106c445A07a6A1caF02FC8050F1FDe30d7cE8b` available to this Web component, and hopefully this will make sense for when you want to add your own.